Philadelphia campaign: British plan to capture Philadelphia

 Washington did not know where Howe was going.
 Considering the possibility that Howe was again feinting, and would actually sail his army up the Hudson to join with Burgoyne, he remained near New York.
 Only when he received word that Howe's fleet had reached the mouth of the Delaware, did he need to consider the defense of Philadelphia.
 However, the fleet did not enter the Delaware, instead continuing south.
-Uncertain of Howe's goal, which could be Charleston, South Carolina, he considered moving north to assist in the defense of the Hudson, when he learned that the fleet had entered Chesapeake Bay.
+Uncertain of Howe's goal, which could be Charleston, South Carolina, he considered moving north to assist in the defense of the Hudson, when he learned that the fleet had entered the Chesapeake Bay.
 In August, he began moving his troops south to prepare the city's defenses.
 General John Sullivan, who commanded the Continental Army's troops facing Staten Island, had, in order to capitalize on perceived weaknesses of the British position there following Howe's departure, attempted a raid on August 22, that failed with the Battle of Staten Island.